Jones Day (London)

 The firm also gets points for its flat management structure, lack of hierarchy and supportive working environment.
 The firm will "support associates' efforts to develop new skills and practice areas” and partners "seem to be care about your career goals and general professional development".
 There are the usual grumbles about long hours, but if you want to take home this sort of wedge you have to expect to burn the midnight oil occasionally.
 Chargeable targets are officially a reasonable 1500-1700 hours a year, but insiders say that 2000 is probably more like it (not that bonuses make up for it).

 Aside from this there doesn’t seem to be much wrong.
 The firm consistently comes near the top of our annual Firm of the Year Survey, and dozens of lawyers write in to praise the firm's flexible, laid back atmosphere, extremely sociable employees and approachable partners who are "very friendly", "ridiculously intelligent" and in the pub every Friday (getting a round in).
 Others add that there aren't too many “sociopaths”, which is nice.
-Oh, and there's a major predeliction for karaoke.
+Not only that, but the office is getting a nice revamp, too.

 The firm pitches itself as a realistic competitor to the Magic Circle (hmm), but with the added bonus of working in a smaller office with greater partnership potential.
 If you go there expecting to work for a profitable international giant rather than a quirky independent boutique, you should be well rewarded.